Medical University of Gdańsk: Cooperation

 The Medical University of Gdańsk provides health care for the people of Pomerania and inhabitants of neighboring regions, as the founder of clinical hospitals and other health-care facilities.

-It undertakes expert work for the public authorities, for example in the Health for Pomerania Programme, which aims at health improvement for the inhabitants of the region.
+It undertakes work for the public authorities, for example in the Health for Pomerania Programme, which aims at health improvement for the inhabitants of the region.
 The university is actively involved in work on the Strategy of Pomeranian Voivodship Development, Regional Innovation Strategy and the Pomeranian Voivodship Regional Operational Programme.

-The university's initiatives for the community spread awareness of preventive treatment and a healthy lifestyle, e.g. Good Health Picnic (Piknik na Zdrowie) and the local implementation of large-scale prophylaxis programmes, e.g. The 400 Cities Programme.
-The University actively participates in the Baltic Science Festival.
+The university's initiatives for the community spread awareness of preventive treatment and a healthy lifestyle, e.g. Good Health Picnic (Piknik na Zdrowie) and the local implementation of large-scale prophylaxis programmes.
+The university actively participates in the Baltic Science Festival.

 The Moryś scandal

 After a remote lecture on anatomy for first-year students of the Collegium Medicum UMK in Bydgoszcz, there was a discussion among scientists about passing the Internet exams.
 After the meeting, a critical mistake was made, that is that the microphones were not turned off - something that would horrify the listening students.
 Specifically, a professor at the Medical University of Gdansk and two professors at the Nicolaus Copernicus University in Bydgoszcz shared methods and bragged on about their methods of reducing student pass rates.
-The Rector of Medical University of Gdańsk then claimed that what their Professor said was not related to the University.
+The Rector of Medical University of Gdańsk then claimed that what their Professor said was not related to the university.